Toby7658/History-Onics/README.md

 ## Learning
 * The need for "git status" is required to see what is waiting in line.
-* The need for "gitlog" to see and track all commits todate.
+* The need for "gitlog" to see and track all commits to date.
 * The need for "git add" as opposed to "git add ." to ensure I am committing what I need as opposed to all waiting in line.
 * The need for "git reset --hard code" - Only to be used with care so as not to lose valuable information.
 * Keep the server down while saving changes as the server may be running other small programs in the background.

 ![Github Error](./assets/images/documentation/error.jpg)

  [Back to top](<#Table-of-Contents>)